kal038/kal038/README.md

 - 🔭 I’m currently working on **Jiggle Bliss site to sell handmade yarn products & ApplyFlow to help job search more efficiently**

-- 🌱 I’m currently learning **NextJS, K8s**

-- 👨‍💻 All of my projects are available at: here

 - 💬 Ask me about **basketball, films, and video games.**

 - 📫 How to reach me **khoialam00@gmail.com**